Presented September 13, 2016

 And there's a treatment of this in the APA manual and there's some page number reference here if you'd like to look at the APA guidance in more detail.
 There are also a lot of resources available at Walden, specifically on the abstract.

 Visual: Slide #28 “Abstract assistance” opens.
 At the top is a reminder to consult with members of the capstone committee for help.
-The Center for Research Quality/OSRA is hyperlinked and their resources for assistance with the abstract are listed.
+The Office of Research and Doctoral Services/OSRA is hyperlinked and their resources for assistance with the abstract are listed.
 Carey reads and discusses this all of this.

 Audio: The key person to talk to, of course, is your chair.
 Your committee member and URR may also provide you some really useful help in meeting all of the Walden requirements related to the abstract and making sure that the content is effective as it can be.

-And there's also a link here to a number of abstract resources that are gathered together at the Center for Research Quality.
+And there's also a link here to a number of abstract resources that are gathered together at the Office of Research and Doctoral Services.
 There's a Walden abstract guidelines document, an abstract primer, some self-paced tutorial material and a video that can all be useful to you.
 So after this presentation or whenever it's convenient for you, I would recommend checking those out.

 Visual: Slide #29 “Abstract elements: First-draft outline (1)” opens.
 The beginning of an outline for the abstract is presented.
 Carey briefly reads and discusses these elements.